veaba/tensorflow-docs/docs/tf.compat/v1/flags/BooleanFlag.md

 ```
 Parses string and sets flag value.
 #### Args:
-- argument: str or the correct flag value type, argument to be parsed.
+- `argument`: str or the correct flag value type, `argument` to be parsed.
 ### serialize

 ```